 International fee range: £17,400-22,000

-A number of scholarships and bursaries are offered by the university.
+A number of scholarships and bursaries are offered by the Durham University.
 Most are for students taught by postgraduate and research students.
 Many are fully funded, covering tuition costs and cost of living support for eligible students.

 Besides various internally funded opportunities, the university also has collaborations with Chevening, the Commonwealth Scholarships Board, Marshall and Fulbright.